 - 9.1 There are three types of exception sites.
-These are rural exception sites in accordance with Strategic Policy 18 of the Local Plan, Entry Level Exception sites as defined by the NPPF and First Homes exception sites defined by national Planning Practice Guidance. - 9.2 The role of rural exception sites is to meet an identified housing need in small settlements which cannot be met from existing or planned development within the timescale that housing is needed.
-The need identified must derived from a detailed local housing needs survey, details of which are set out later in this chapter.
+These are: Rural Exception Sites in accordance with Strategic Policy 18 of the Local Plan, Entry Level Exception sites as defined by the NPPF and First Homes exception sites defined by national Planning Practice Guidance. - 9.2 The role of rural exception sites is to meet an identified housing need in small settlements which cannot be met from existing or planned development within the timescale that housing is needed.
+The need identified must be derived from a detailed local housing needs survey, details of which are set out later in this chapter.
+Strategic Policies 16 and 17 of the Local Plan set out how local housing needs are to be assessed, which is an important element of demonstrating the need for any exception site.